 Generally, that would be the beneficiary’s children or the other beneficiaries in the estate.
 While you typically have six months to disclaim, if it’s been more than six months but the probate hasn’t been closed then a person could do an assignment of their interest and have the assets go directly to the alternative beneficiaries.

-Do All Estates Have To Go Through Probate?
+Do All Estates Have To Go Through Probate In California?

 Not all estates go through probate.
 Most estates go through probate because the deceased person didn’t plan appropriately.
 A probate can easily be avoided by placing all of your assets in trust or naming beneficiaries on those assets where appropriate.
 Probate is almost never necessary if the person has planned ahead.

 What Happens If You Die Without A Will In California?